 TL;DR: How to Get More Clients Online

-- Tell your prospects what you offer using clear words.
+- Communicate you offer to your prospects using clear words.

 - Tell them how much it costs.